 - And even summer camps

-In fact, Adventist colleges and universities allow students to take gap years to go as student missionaries overseas before joining/during their time at college.
+In fact, Adventist colleges and universities allow students to take gap years to go as student missionaries overseas.

-You can work with organizations like Adventist Frontier Missions or Adventist Volunteer Services, which coordinate and facilitate student missions ventures.
+Schools often work with organizations like Adventist Frontier Missions or Adventist Volunteer Services, which coordinate and facilitate student missions.

-Because of all these, Adventist schools tend to become centers of influence within their communities and abroad.
-They make for real impact among those whom they are found, and in the world as a whole.
+Because of all these opportunities, Adventist schools tend to become centers of influence within their communities and abroad.

 2. Redemptive discipline